What is EBT?

 - Non-food items, such as paper products, soap, or pet food

 A person can also use their EBT card to withdraw their cash (Temporary Assistance) benefit.

 You will need to apply to become an authorized EBT retailer.
 To apply, contact the United States Department of Agriculture (USDA) at 877-823-4369.
 Once you are approved you will need to display a QUEST Mark®, STAR®, or SHAZAM® logo that will let people know they can use their EBT card at your store.

 How do I qualify as a provider for online purchasing?

-Missouri is one of the first states to participate in the Food Stamp (SNAP) Online Purchasing Pilot through the US Department of Agriculture (USDA).
-If you are interested in participating, go to the USDA’s website to view the Retailer Requirements to Provide Online Purchasing to SNAP Households.
+Missouri is one of the first states to offer SNAP online purchasing through the USDA.
+If you would like to become an online retailer, please review the USDA’s Retailer Requirements to Provide Online Purchasing to SNAP Households.